 Irvine Police Department to Conduct Sobriety Checkpoint

-Irvine, Calif.
-(Aug.
-10, 2018) – The Irvine Police Department (IPD) will conduct a sobriety checkpoint as part of the department’s continued commitment to reducing injuries and deaths caused by impaired drivers.
-The checkpoint will be conducted Saturday, Aug.
-11, from 8 p.m. to 2 a.m. in the area of Jamboree Road and Barranca Parkway.
+Irvine, Calif. – The Irvine Police Department (IPD) will conduct a sobriety checkpoint as part of the department’s continued commitment to reducing injuries and deaths caused by impaired drivers.
+The checkpoint will be conducted Saturday, May 26, from 8 p.m. to 2 a.m. in the area of MacArthur Boulevard and Campus Drive.

 The checkpoint will be clearly marked and vehicles will be selected for further screening on a pre-set basis to ensure objectivity.
-Motorists will be greeted and given information about the dangers of driving under the influence of drugs and alcohol.
+Motorists will be greeted and given information about impaired driving.
 Trained officers will direct suspected impaired drivers to a secondary area for further evaluation.
 Most motorists will experience little or no delay.